High Safety, Wide-operation-temperature, Low-cost All Solid-state Li-ion Battery Energy Storage Systems

 Project Benefits

-Several benefits for this project include: (1) development and manufacturing of a polymer nanocomposite based electrolyte for use in solid state batteries, (2) development and manufacturing of the entire solid state battery including selection of the cathode, anode, and electrolyte, (3) scale up of the batteries from small pouch cells to large pouch cells and eventual large battery modules, and packs, (4) further scale up of larger solid state battery systems that can ultimately offer enhanced cycle life, calendar life, performance, safety, wide temperature operation, and minimal thermal management.
-The benefits will help transform the solid state battery industry by incorporating Solid Energies Inc. know-how to move this technology to the next level.
+Benefits of this project include: (1) development and manufacturing of a polymer nanocomposite-based electrolyte for use in solid-state batteries; (2) development and manufacturing of the entire solid-state battery including selection of the cathode, anode, and electrolyte; (3) scale-up of the batteries from small pouch cells to large pouch cells and eventual large battery modules and packs; and (4) further scale-up of larger solid-state battery systems that can ultimately offer enhanced cycle life, calendar life, performance, safety, wide temperature operation, and minimal thermal management.
+The benefits will help transform the solid-state battery industry by incorporating Solid Energies Inc. know-how to move this technology to the next level.

 Affordability